Selecting a language will automatically trigger the translation of the page content.

 These banks undertake to respect the operating rules of the ELP.

-You have the right to only one PEL.
+No. You have the right to a single PEL.
 It is prohibited to hold several PELs at the same time.

-There can be multiple PELs in your tax household, but up to one PEL per household member.
+There may be multiple PELs in your tax shelter, but within the limit of one ELP per household member.

-Yes, you can accumulate PEL with other regulated savings products (booklet A, sustainable and inclusive development booklet, popular savings book, etc.).
+Yes, you can combine the PEL with other regulated savings products (booklet A, sustainable and inclusive development booklet, popular savings book, etc.).

 FYI

-if you already have home savings account (CEL), you must subscribe to the PEL in the bank where you already have the CEL.
+If you already have a home savings account (CEL), you must subscribe to the PEL in the bank where you already have the CEL.

 When opening the account, you must make a payment for a minimum amount of €225.